GAMS-dev/miro/model/pickstock/README.md

 1. pandas
 1. matplotlib

-The latter can be installed via `pip install notebook , pandas, matplotlib`.
+The latter can be installed via `pip install notebook pandas matplotlib`.